-All of us here at The Department of Wandering have been blogging for a while now, and our founder, Rachel, even has a course out about it (enrolment is closed now but it’s available again in 2019)!
+All of us here at The Department of Wandering have been blogging for a while now, and our founder, Rachel, even has a course out about it (enrolment is closed now but it’s available again soon)!
 Suffice to say, we have all learned a lot about blogging and running online businesses.
 But it hasn’t been easy.
 Here are some of the things we wish we knew before we started blogging.

 9 things we wish we knew before we started blogging: